ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

   }
 }
 ```
-In “count” mode, the benchmarking tool adds its own outer SELECT `(COUNT(*) ...)WHERE { { ... } }` around the query.
+In “count” mode, the benchmarking tool adds its own outer `SELECT (COUNT(*)) WHERE { { ... } }` around the query.
 This double COUNT wrapper makes the queries more complex.
-In our initial run I observed that Neptune’s performance suffered much more from this extra aggregation layer than QLever.
+In the initial run I observed that Neptune’s performance suffered much more from this extra aggregation layer than QLever.
 In hindsight this was essentially a misconfiguration of the benchmark harness, and it foreshadowed the later COUNT vs OFFSET experiments where I systematically varied the use of COUNT(*) in the queries.

 **Problem 2: Query Timeouts.** The result YAML for Neptune did not contain proper timeout metadata: individual failed queries were clearly timing out, but the aggregate metrics in the evaluation app treated them as generic failures, producing misleadingly low medians and means.